 Knowing who has access to a client’s Facebook Business Page might sound like a small detail, but it can save you a ton of headaches down the road.
 Here’s why:

 When you bring on a new client, one of the first things you'll need to do is get access to their Facebook Business Page.
+But it doesn’t stop there.
+You’ll also need to add your team members to manage the Page.
+Knowing who already has admin rights lets you either ask them to add your relevant team members or assign the same admin rights to the relevant person on your team.

 Over time, agencies may add or remove staff, freelancers, or even outside partners.
 Regular checks keep things organized and prevent anyone from lingering with unnecessary access.
 You don’t want someone who no longer works with the brand or the agency to still have admin rights!